PostgREST/postgrest/docs/auth.rst

 Custom Validation
 -----------------

-PostgREST does not enforce any extra constraints besides :ref:`jwt_validation`.
+PostgREST does not enforce any extra constraints besides JWT validation.
 An example of an extra constraint would be to immediately revoke access for a certain user.
 Using :ref:`db-pre-request` you can specify a stored procedure to call immediately after :ref:`user_impersonation` and before the main query itself runs.

 .. code:: ini

   db-pre-request = "public.check_user"

-In the function you can run arbitrary code to check the request and raise an exception to block it if desired.
+In the function you can run arbitrary code to check the request and raise an exception(see :ref:`raise_error`) to block it if desired.
+You can take advantage of :ref:`guc_req_headers_cookies_claims` for doing custom logic based on the web user info.

 .. code-block:: postgres

-  CREATE OR REPLACE FUNCTION check_user() RETURNS void AS $$ BEGIN
+  CREATE OR REPLACE FUNCTION check_user() RETURNS void AS $$ DECLARE
+    email text := current_setting('request.jwt.claims', true)::json->>'email';
+  BEGIN
-    IF current_user = 'evil_user' THEN
+    IF email = 'evil.user@malicious.com' THEN
       RAISE EXCEPTION 'No, you are evil'
         USING HINT = 'Stop being so evil and maybe you can log in';
     END IF;